 On our IG page (ohheygurl, give us a follow @picmonkey) we’ve got subtle design elements going on right underneath our text.
 They’re only slightly darker than the background so they add interest without distracting from the copy.

-Steal the look on PicMonkey.com: From the Graphics tab, head to the Design category to find oodles of tasteful, interesting elements.
-Place them slightly off-center from your text, then in the Graphic palette use the eyedropper tool to select the exact color of your background.
-Click the color circle on the palette to open the color spectrum and then select a slightly darker shade of that color.
+Steal the look in PicMonkey: From the Graphic Tools tab, head to the Design category to find oodles of tasteful, interesting elements.
+Place them slightly off-center from your text, and use the Eyedropper to turn your graphic(s) the exact same color as your background.
+Then click on your background and change its color to a slightly darker shade of the same color.
+Voila!

 Mask text and graphics for a beautiful, dimensional look

 Masking is when an image peeks through another image or text.
 It’s a quick and easy way to immediately add visual interest, like the State of Alaska Tourism Office did on their Instagram page.

 Nail the look in PicMonkey: Add your text and graphic elements to your canvas and arrange them how you want them to look.
 Select all layers of your design and use the Textures tab to apply one texture to the entire design.
 Your end result: Glorious cohesion.

 Betches also used a mask over their Instagram highlight cover icons, but theirs is Ombré and it’s fabulous.
 The beautiful rainbow of colors really pops off that simple black background.

 Get the look in PicMonkey: Highlight your text or icon (whatever element you’re using) and head to the Effects tab.
 Scroll down to Ombré and select your colors.
 Adjust the Direction and Fade sliders and boom, showtime baby!